rsheftel/pandas_market_calendars/CONTRIBUTING.md

 If you would like to fix something in `pandas_market_calendars` -  improvements to documentation, bug fixes, feature implementations, etc - pull requests are welcome!

+All pull requests should be opened against the `dev` branch and should include a clear and concise summary of the changes you made.

 The most important thing to include in your pull request are *tests* - please write one or more tests to cover the behavior you intend your patch to improve.
-Ideally, tests would use only the public interface - try to get 100% difference coverage using only supported behavior of the API.

-Also, please make sure to include a clear and concise summary of the changes you made.